 Here are some parent-approved tools to enhance your child’s learning:

-So, take a deep breath, grab a cup of coffee, and remember: screen time isn’t the enemy.
+So take a breath.
+Screen time isn’t the enemy.
 It’s a tool.
-And you’ve got this!
+And you’ve got this.

 Try Our Free Math & Time Tools